TheFireFoxxD/DIS-Project/README.md

 In the simulation window, you can click on a plant to see it's attributes.
 These are the age, energy, color and active gene.

 If you click on the House button in the top right corner, you recenter the view of the simulation.
-If you click on the Leaft button
+If you click on the Leaf button to toggle the 'Genome Manager'

 ## E/R-Diagram for the Database
 ![E/R-Diagram](/er-diagram.png)